VSakurai/VSakurai/README.md

 # 👨 About me:

-- I am a beginner FrontEnd / BackEnd developer.
-I’m learning a programming language myself, in the winter of 2023 I decided to create the first bot in Discord in Python for a conversation where I am a member.
+- I am a beginner Full Stack developer.
+I myself am studying a programming language, and in the winter of 2023 I decided to create the first Discord bot in Python for a conversation in which I am a participant.
- I was so fascinated by this bot that I liked programming.
-In the summer of 2024 I decided to study JavaScript, CSS, HTML, Node.js.
+ I was so fascinated by this bot that I enjoyed programming.
+In the summer of 2024, I decided to learn JavaScript, CSS, HTML, Node.js.
 It was very difficult to learn all this, but I am always ready to learn new things!

 ---